 Beech may grow to form beautiful, stately trees (up to 30 or 40M high); the trunk may be massive.
 In large trees, it is important to regularly check for rot where the crown forks.
-It is a relatively fast growing species, that is to be found on well drained soils.
-Its root system is relatively shallow, and the tree is, therefore, susceptible to high winds and the root plate may be exposed.
+It is a relatively fast growing species, that is found on well drained soils.
+Its root system is relatively shallow and the tree is, therefore, susceptible to high winds and the root plate may be exposed.
 With a relatively shallow root system, drought can also be a problem.

 In some parts of the country, beech has been extensively used in hedge laying.

-Long pointed buds, set at an angle from the twig / stem.
-Quite long (and big in relation to the stem / twig), sometimes described as copper coloured, & cigar shaped.
-Young twigs have a slight zig-zag appearance.
+Beech has long, pointed buds, set at an angle from the twig / stem.
+The buds are quite long and big in relation to the stem / twig).
+They have sometimes been described as copper coloured and cigar shaped.
+Young twigs can have a slight 'zig-zag' appearance.

 Flowers and Fruits

 Yellowish-green small flowers which appear as the leaves unfurl from the buds.
-The fruit that forms from them is ‘beechmast’.
+The fruit that forms from them is ‘beech mast’.
 This consists of green prickly husks that contain shiny, brown nuts.
 In a 'good year, the nuts are fat and edible, though they can be somewhat shrunken / triangular in form.
 As the husk dries, it splits releasing the nuts.

 The seeds / nuts constitute what is sometimes termed the mast, and the number produced varies tremendously from year to year.
 Those years when the production is prolific are termed Mast Years.
 The woodlands blog has further information on Mast Years.
 Mast was often used help fatten pigs prior to slaughter, and the practice [pannage] still continues in the New Forest.